Verb Phrases & Types - A Summary

 - Keywords used: reciprocal pronouns, reciprocal reflexives.

-Section 6: Practical Tips for Mastering Verb Phrases
+Practical Tips for Mastering Verb Phrases

 - Practice with Examples: Regularly creating sentences with different verb phrases can build comfort and skill.